North Korean defectors: Reward

-Defectors who are willing to condemn the north and are able to provide information that is helpful to the United States and South Korean forces are offered ₩1,000,000,000 (equivalent to approximately $870,000 USD).

 Resettlement

-According to the Ministry of Unification, over 33,000 North Korean refugees have resettled in South Korea in the year 2019.
+According to the Ministry of Unification, over 33,000 North Korean refugees were living in South Korea in 2019.
 North Korean refugees arriving in the South first face joint interrogation by authorities having jurisdiction including the National Intelligence Service and the National Police Agency to ensure that they are not spies.
-They are then sent to Hanawon, a government resettlement center where they are provided a 12-week social adaptation mandatory course, mainly focused on economic and political education and job training.
+They are then sent to Hanawon, a government resettlement center where they are provided a 12-week social adaptation mandatory course, mainly focused on economic and political education, as well as job training.
 After three months of resettlement training, the government provides assistance in residence, employment, and health insurance.
-However, apart from these essential trainings for social adaptation, psychological needs such as mitigating traumatic experiences and vulnerable mental health statuses are not appropriately addressed.
+However, apart from these essential trainings for social adaptation, psychological needs such as mitigating traumatic experiences and vulnerable mental health statuses are not significantly addressed.

-There are also non-profit and non-governmental organizations that seek to make the sociocultural transition easier and more efficient for the refugees.
+There are also non-profit and non-governmental organizations that seek to make the socio-cultural transition easier and more efficient for the refugees.
 One such organization, Saejowi, provides defectors with medical assistance as well as an education in diverse topics ranging from leadership and counseling techniques to sexual violence prevention and avoidance.
 Another organization, PSCORE, runs education programs for refugees, providing weekly English classes and one-on-one tutoring.

 Children can attend local South Korean schools or specific schools for North Korean refugee children.
-At local South Korean schools they may suffer discrimination and cruelty from other children.
+At local South Korean schools, they may suffer discrimination and cruelty from other children.
 The refugee schools do not prepare them well for South Korean society.
 North Korean students generally fall behind South Korean peers academically.
 Until up to age 35, they can go to college without paying any fees.

 In 2021, 56% of defectors had a low income.
 Nearly 25% were in the lowest income bracket so they were given national basic livelihood subsidies, which are six times the proportion in the general South Korean population.